Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Problem Formulation and Modeling Framework

-A conventional approach to metamodeling would employ a GPR to map county features directly to outcomes across all treatment conditions.
-This approach requires learning a function that maps county-level features to outcomes for all $\ell^J$ treatment conditions simultaneously, which suffers from the curse of dimensionality and is highly data inefficient.

-Figure~\ref{fig:framework} provides a schematic overview of our proposed bi-level metamodel.
-Instead of learning outcomes separately for every treatment combination, the framework uses GPR to learn county-specific response-function coefficients, which are then used to compute outcomes for any treatment level through a response function.
-Specifically, for a given county $c$ and treatment condition $(n,b)$, where $n$ and $b$ take integer values in $\{1,2,\ldots,\ell\}$ and encode naloxone and buprenorphine levels, we model the opioid overdose death rate, measured as deaths per 100{,}000 people, using the following linear response function:
+We denote counties by $c \in \mathcal{C}$, where $\mathcal{C}$ is the set of all counties, and treatment conditions by $(n,b)$, where $n$ and $b$ take integer values in $\{1,2,\ldots,\ell\}$ and encode naloxone and buprenorphine levels.
+The implementation and numerical results in Section~\ref{sec:res} are developed for the set $\mathcal{C}$ of $67$ Pennsylvania counties and with $\ell = 5$ levels at each intervention arm.
+The choice of $\ell=5$ levels was guided by domain experts from our modeling team to span a realistic range of policy-relevant scale-up scenarios.

+Our outcome of interest is the opioid overdose death rate, measured as deaths per 100{,}000 people.
+Rather than modeling this outcome separately for every treatment condition, we express it through a parametric response function whose coefficients vary across counties.
+We use the following linear response function:

-In our bi-level metamodel framework, we refer to the response function $z(n,b \mid c)$ as the outcome level, which maps treatment condition $(n,b)$ to the outcome of interest (predicted overdose mortality) for each county $c$.
+In our two-stage metamodel framework, we refer to the response function $z(n,b \mid c)$ as the {\em outcome stage}, which maps treatment condition $(n,b)$ to the outcome of interest (predicted overdose mortality) for each county $c$.
 We adopt a main-effects specification after examining factorial plots, which indicate no interaction between naloxone and buprenorphine across counties; details are provided in Appendix~\ref{sec:app:model-select}.

-In this formulation, $\mathbf{x}_c$ is a feature vector of spatial and socio-economic covariates for county $c$.
-For each county $c$, the coefficient vector $ \boldsymbol{\mu}(\mathbf{x}_c) = [ \mu_0(\mathbf{x}_c), \ \mu_n(\mathbf{x}_c), \ \mu_b(\mathbf{x}_c)]^\top$ in \eqref{eq:response_surface2} is learned as the posterior mean functions of three GPRs evaluated at $\mathbf{x}_c$.
+The coefficients of the response function are learned using a GPR model defined over spatial and socio-economic county features.
+The coefficients are expressed as a function of $\mathbf{x}_c \in\mathbb{R}^d$, which is a feature vector of spatial and socio-economic covariates for county $c$.
+For each county $c$, the coefficient vector in \eqref{eq:response_surface2},

+represents the {\em contextual stage} and is learned as the posterior mean functions of three GPRs evaluated at $\mathbf{x}_c$.

-Rather than modeling this outcome separately for every treatment condition, we express it through a parametric response function whose coefficients vary across counties.
-These coefficients are learned using a GPR model defined over spatial and socio-economic county features.
-This construction yields a bi-level metamodel: a contextual level, which models how response-function parameters depend on county characteristics, and an outcome level, which maps treatment levels $(n,b)$ to predicted overdose mortality using the response function.
+This construction yields a two-stage metamodel: a {\em contextual stage}, which models how response-function parameters depend on county characteristics, and an {\em outcome stage}, which maps treatment levels $(n,b)$ to predicted overdose mortality using the response function.